-Christians In Public Education (CIPE) held its inaugural Seminole County Honor the Grads event on Thursday, May 11, 2017 at Community United Methodist Church in Casselberry, FL.
+Christians In Public Education (CIPE) held its second annual Seminole County Honor the Grads event on Thursday, April 26, 2018 at Community United Methodist Church in Casselberry, FL.
 These honored graduates were chosen by their peers because they lived their Christ-like walk through their high school years.
-Seminole County’s event was modeled after St. Johns County where they have a 20-year tradition of honoring their seniors.
+Seminole County’s event was modeled after St. Johns County where they have a 21-year tradition of honoring their seniors.
 Students at each high school were asked to nominate and select seniors who have boldly walked out their Christian faith over the course of their high school careers.
-The groups represented Fellowship of Christian Athletes and student created weekly Bible study group entitled Refuge along with Mission Interact and the Seminole High School Gospel Choir.
-Young Men and Young Women of Excellence were also included.
+The groups represented Fellowship of Christian Athletes and student created weekly Bible study group entitled Refuge along with Mission Interact, Micro-Church, Action Church and the Seminole High School Gospel Choir.
 The following schools were represented:

 Hagerty High School